The lifetime of micron scale topological chiral magnetic states with atomic resolution: Rates of magnetic transitions in HTST

 TST for magnetic degrees of freedom presupposes that magnetic moments are classical objects with energy defined, for example, by the equation (\ref{eq1}), and that magnetic transitions are slow with respect to magnetic vibrations so that the Boltzmann distribution is established and maintained in the whole available region in the energy surface up to and including the transition state.
 Moreover in TST the trajectories on the energy surface suppose to be reactive, i.e. go from initial to final states crossing the dividing surface only once \cite{ref10}.

-Initially the system is in the minimum on the energy surface $\mathbf S^m$.
+Initially the system is in the local equilibrium in a neighborhood of the minimum on the energy surface $\mathbf S^m$.
 In accordance with the Boltzmann distribution the probability $dP$ of finding the system in an element of the configuration space $d\mathbf S$ with energy $E$ can be written as

 The normalization factor $Z$ can be found in the harmonic approximation, if we assume that the energy surface at the minimum is well described by a quadratic dependence on all variables.
 In a neighborhood of the minimum $\mathbf S^m$, where $\mathbf \nabla E[\mathbf S^m]=0$, the energy surface is locally described by the Hessian matrix $\widehat H$ of energy at $\mathbf S^m$: